2. What you need to know before you take Citalopram tablets

 - At the start of treatment, sleeplessness and intense excitation can occur.
 Patients with panic disorder may experience intensified anxiety symptoms in the first 2 weeks of treatment.
 In both cases, the doctor may adjust the dose accordingly.

-- After discontinuation of therapy withdrawal symptoms may appear: dizziness, sleep disturbance, agitation, anxiety, nausea and/or vomiting, tremor of headache are the most common symptoms.
+- After discontinuation of therapy withdrawal symptoms may appear: dizziness, pins and needles, sleep disturbance, agitation, anxiety, nausea and/or vomiting, tremor confusion, sweating, headache, diarrhoea, quick or irregular heartbeat, emotional instability, irritability and visual disturbances are the most common symptoms.
 They usually occur within the first few days, and last for about 14 days.
 It is advised to gradually stop treatment by lowering the dose over a period of several weeks.
 Please consult your doctor before discontinuing treatment.

 - If you have recently taken MAO-inhibitors.
 Depending on the type of MAO-inhibitor you used to use, you may have to wait for up to 14 days after stopping the MAO-inhibitor before starting with Citalopram.
 If you stop taking Citalopram and want to start using MAO-inhibitors, you have to wait for at least 7 days.
 Please ask your doctor for advice.